srlinuxeurope/DCFPartnerHackathon/docs/nos/index.md

 Each group has their own complete network, including an IP core running segment routing, multiple data-centers, a braodband network and client and subscriber devices.
 This is your playground.
 It is all pre-configured and operating as a real end-to-end network would.

-The NOS stream activities focus on the SR OS and SR Linux devices in the network, but many of them also use the Linux client and subscriber devices as well.
+The NOS stream activities focus on the SR Linux devices in the network, but many of them also use the Linux client and subscriber devices as well.

 To gain access to any of the devices you can either connect using SSH to your groups event server (also referenced as hackathon VM in a number of the activities) or use the ports mapped directly to the node and service you want to connect to from your own laptop.
 More details are available on the [main page of this site](../index.md).